xandjiji/The-Cover-Project-Scraper/README.md

-# The Cover Project Bot
+# The Cover Project Scraper

 An image scrapper for [The Cover Project](http://www.thecoverproject.net).